Home > Research > Labs > Cardiovascular Science and Diabetes Program

 OVERVIEW

-The Cardiovascular Science & Diabetes Program at the Perkins is co-led by Professor Shirley Jansen.
+The Cardiovascular Science & Diabetes (CSVD) Program at the Perkins is jointly led by Professor Shirley Jansen AM and Professor Girish Dwivedi.

 Our internationally significant diabetes research has led to new tests to uncover a person’s likelihood of developing diabetes and the severity of its complications, as well as pinpointing genetic markers that will be used to combat the growing epidemic of diabesity.